Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 to run the resolved method.
 It stores the result in `s`, that subsequently prints on the standard output.

 Run class `Family3` from Eclipse.
-You will obtain the same result as with `@tool call`:
+You will obtain the same result as with `moka call`:

 ```shell
 Albert Einstein (14/4/1879)